BIOL4110/BIOL4110-course-website/README.md

 -   use R's modern landscape.

-Attribution and acknowledgments: Much the course material is adapted from [STAT545](https://stat545.com/), [STAT545 course at UBC](https://stat545.stat.ubc.ca/), and [Data Carpentry for Biologists course](https://datacarpentry.org/semester-biology/) developed by Ethan White and Zachary Brym, Matt Pennell,
+Attribution and acknowledgments: Much the course material is adapted from [STAT545](https://stat545.com/), the [STAT545 course at UBC](https://stat545.stat.ubc.ca/), and the [Data Carpentry for Biologists course](https://datacarpentry.org/semester-biology/) developed by Ethan White and Zachary Brym, Matt Pennell.

 # Slack